SchulzLab/RAPID/README.md

 RapidVis output description when ran in two different modes.

 ####rapidStats
-* *FolderName*.html - An automatically generated main HTML file which is an ensemble of individual gene/region's HTML files that contain different plots analyzing read counts, distribution of reads on the two DNA strands and listing smallRNA modifications stratified by the defined regions
+* *FolderName*.html - An automatically generated main HTML file which is an ensemble of individual gene/region's HTML files that contain different plots analyzing read counts, distribution of reads on the two DNA strands and listing smallRNA modifications stratified by the defined regions.

 ####rapidNorm
-* ComparativeAnalysesResults.pdf - A PDF file consisting of various plots like read lengths, antisense ratio, etc. in different scales, compared across all the samples.
+* *FolderName*.html - An automatically generated HTML file consisting of various plots like read lengths, antisense ratio, etc. in different scales, compared across all the samples.

 ###rapidDiff
 In each folder created by rapidDiff analysis exist the following files: